nhsengland/virtual-wards-draft-standards/FHIR-Resources-Population-Guidance/FHIR-Observation.md

 <br>

-# 3.4.2 FHIR UK Core Observation Resource
+# 3.4.6 FHIR UK Core Observation Resource

-> *Content to be included in future version releases*

 > *IMPORTANT - this page is intended as **guidance** only, solutions must be clinically assured locally within organisations before deployment into a live environment.*